-The Fund or the Mortgage Entities may obtain one or more credit facilities secured by their assets.
-The maximum leverage limit of the Fund shall be 4:1.
+The Fund may obtain one or more credit facilities secured by their assets.
+While the maximum leverage limit of the Partnership is 3:1 pursuant to the Partnership Agreement, Management has determined to limit the leverage of the Fund as a whole to 1:1.
 See Item 2.2.3 - Investment Strategy - Financing Strategy.